UW-Macrostrat/macrostrat-api/README.md

 ## Running

-To start the API simply run `node server.js` which will start a process on port 5050.
+To start the API simply run `npm start` which will start a process on port 5050.
 Note that the default port was changed from 5000 to 5050 to avoid a port conflict introduced in recent versions of commonly used OSs.
 To use a different port, you can specify it during startup as so: `node server.js 5151`.